 100 meters – This water resistance level is widely applied to sport watches and diver watches.
 More often than not, these watches are equipped with a screwed down crown to support their resistance.
 They are perfect for skin diving or any kind of diving that doesn’t require an air tank (like snorkeling, swimming).

 200 meters – You'll find that some watches in this designation bear a "DIVER'S" mark on the dial.
 This means that they are ISO or JIS-compliant with standards that make them suitable for SCUBA diving.
-Currently, the only watch in our collection that bears this mark is the Triton.
+Currently, the only watch in our collection that bears this mark is the Neptune.
 Other watches like the Mako USA II, and Ray II are water resistant to 200m, but are only suitable for skin diving.